FREQUENTLY ASKED QUESTIONS

 What are the best applications of dry ice blasting?

-Cryogenic cleaning is excellent for cleaning the production tools online because masking, or caulking, cooling and dismantling are not necessary.
-We have achieved exceptional results by cleaning the production materials of foundries, in plastics, in the agro-food industry, in printing, in the semiconductor industry.
-Cryogenic cleaning is also widespread in the nuclear industry for decontamination.
+Dry ice blasting is excellent for cleaning in-line production tools because masking, or caulking, cooling, and disassembly is not required.
+We have obtained exceptional results by cleaning production equipment in foundries, in plastics, in the food industry, in printing …

 ADRESSE